Find out about the VAT liability of insurance transactions and insurance related services.

 - an agent

-- suppyling services connected to insurance such as claims handling
+- supplying services connected to insurance such as claims handling

 - arranging insurance in connection with other goods or services you supply

-This notice assumes you have a knowledge of the principles of VAT explained in Notice 700 the VAT guide.
-Apart from where specifically stated, the guidance in this notice isn’t part of the law and doesn’t override it.
+This notice assumes you have a knowledge of the principles of VAT explained in VAT guide (VAT Notice 700).
+Apart from where specifically stated, the guidance in this notice is not part of the law and does not override it.
 It reflects only our interpretation of the law and current practice.

 It’s unlikely that all the information in this notice will apply to you.
 To make it easier for you to use the notice has been divided into 2 halves: